readthedocs/website/content/posts/ai-crawlers-abuse.md

 </code>

-As you can see, this file was last modified in 2021, but it was downloaded hundreds of times.
+As you can see, this file was last modified in 2021.
+However, crawlers didn't have this basic check and instead repeatedly downloaded files like these hundreds of times each.

 </details>

 ### 10 TB in June 2024 from another

 In June 2024, **someone used Facebook's content downloader to download 10 TB** of data, mostly htmlzip and PDF files.
-When we tried to email Facebook about it with the [contact information listed in the bot's user agent](http://www.facebook.com/externalhit_uatext.php), but the email bounced.
+We tried to email Facebook about it with the [contact information listed in the bot's user agent](http://www.facebook.com/externalhit_uatext.php), but the email bounced.

 ![AI Crawler abuse, June 2024](/images/posts/bandwidth-june-2024.png)

 We think this was someone using Facebook's content downloader to download all of our files, but we aren't really sure.
-It would also be Meta crawling the site for their latest AI project, but the user agent is not clear.
+It could also be Meta crawling sites with their latest AI project, but the user agent is not clear.

 ## Actions taken